samtupy/nvgt/doc/src/manual/-BGT Upgrading+.md

 * The settings object no longer writes to the registry, but instead has been replaced by the settings.nvgt include which wraps the previous settings object API, but instead writes to configuration files in various formats.
 * The dynamic_menu.bgt include is now called bgt_dynamic_menu.nvgt.
 This is because NVGT now includes it's own menu class called menu.nvgt.
 * There is a type called `var` in the engine now, so you may need to be careful if your project contains any variables named var.
 * It's worth noting that unlike BGT, NVGT by default attempts to fully package your game for you including sounds, libraries, documents and any other assets into a .zip file or similar on other platforms intended for distrobution.
 If you don't like this behavior, you can create a file next to nvgt.exe called config.properties and add the line build.windows_bundle = 0 which will cause NVGT to just produce a standalone executable like BGT did, though you now may need to copy some libraries from the lib folder for the compiled product to run.
+For more information, see the Compiling your Project for Distribution topic.
 * In bgt, you could include pack files with the `#include` directive.
 In nvgt, we've decided that this should only include code.
 To embed packs, you can instead add the line `#pragma embed packname.dat` to your project, the extension can be any of your choosing for both code and packs this way.
 * Unlike BGT, you can embed multiple packs into an exe.
 For BGT compatibility, therefore, opening a pack file called `*` will open the first available pack, but it is recommended that you specify a filename such as `*mypack.dat`.
 * The generate_profile function returns a string which you can write into a file if desired.